 A $35 fee applies to issue replacement of white cards.

 The following fees are applicable if you require reprints of the following college documents from the Academic Records Centre:

 - Replacement statement of attainment: $20

 - Replacement award or certificate (including record of results): $50

 Other fees may be charged e.g. excursion fees which includes cost of entry fee, charges for equipment and activities and transport costs for special events where attendance may not be compulsory.

-To find out what the tuition and resource fees are for a course, see the indicative fees in our 2021 fee list on the purple button above, then call 1800 001 001 or email email@example.com for a more definitive fee for your study based on your personal circumstances and study plan.
+To find out what the tuition and resource fees are for a course, see the indicative fees on the course page, or for apprenticeships and traineeships, in our 2021 fee list on the purple button above, then call 1800 001 001 or email email@example.com for a more definitive fee for your study based on your personal circumstances and study plan.